Handbook Detail Page

-Anyone may file a complaint against the district alleging that the district has violated antidiscrimination laws.
-This complaint procedure is designed to assure that the resolution of real or alleged violations are directed toward a just solution that is satisfactory to the complainant, the administration and the board of directors.
+Anyone may file a complaint against the district alleging that the district has violated anti-discrimination laws.
+This complaint procedure is designed to assure that the resolution of real or alleged violations is directed toward a just solution that is satisfactory to the complainant, the administration and the board of directors.
 This grievance procedure will apply to the general conditions of the Nondiscrimination of Students policy (Policy 3210) and more particularly to policies dealing with guidance and counseling (Policy 2140), co-curricular program (Policy 2150 and curriculum development and adoption of instructional materials (Policy 2020).
 As used in this procedure:

 Grievance means a complaint which has been filed by a complainant relating to alleged violations of any state or federal anti-discrimination laws.